Ochibobo/opslag/src/storage/README.md

         - [ ] An offset page for variable length data
     - [ ] Layout
       - [ ] Convert types to bytes
-      - [ ] Opslag us responsible to interpret bytes back to attributes & values
+      - [ ] Lignum is responsible to interpret bytes back to attributes & values
       - [ ] Tuples have a header describing their content
       - [ ] Tuple data
         - [ ] Determine bytes layout